What is Scrutiny?

 Scrutiny Committees were introduced to ensure a greater number of Councillors were involved in influencing Council policy and service improvements, and provided checks and balances on the decisions taken by the Cabinet.
 In Neath Port Talbot this has resulted in the establishment of six Scrutiny Committees:

-- Policy and Resources Cabinet Scrutiny Committee
+- Cabinet Scrutiny Committee

 - Education, Skills and Culture Scrutiny Committee